US IR-1 or CR-1 VisaFebruary 7, 2019

 This visa is applicable for those marriage within the 2 years period.

 In Thailand, it usually takes around 12 months to complete the whole process of obtaining a US IR-1 / CR-1 Visa.
-It the American national has been a resident of Thailand for more than a year and has proof of such, then the application can be filed at the USCIS office in Bangkok and the process would more likely be trimmed down to just 8 months.
+It the American national has been a resident of Thailand for more than a year.
+Then has proof of such, then the application can be filed at the USCIS office in Bangkok.
+Then the process would more likely be trimmed down to just 8 months.

 The spouse in the United States serves as the Petitioner and the spouse in the foreign country is the Beneficiary.